Kaniz09/Simple-android/README.md

 Hello everyone i am Kaniz Fatima.
-I am a student of Daffodil International University
+I am a student of Daffodil International University.
+This is my android project.